cis3296f22/canvasextension/README.md

 # How to install

 -First, download the latest source code under one directory.
--In the chrome browser, find your "Manage Extensions menu" while clicking the puzzle piece in the top right hand corner of your Chrome web browser, or Google search this address chrome://extensions to go to my Quora profile.
+-In the chrome browser, find your "Manage Extensions menu" while clicking the puzzle piece in the top right hand corner of your Chrome web browser, or Google search this address: <br>
+**chrome://extensions**

 -Next, **enable developer mode** by clicking the toggle switch next to 'Developer Mode' at the top right corner of the browser page.
 -Finally, click the **'Load unpacked'** button near the top left corner of the browser page and select the extension's directory/folder.